Natural treatment for tonsillitis

 – Blackberry: (Rubus fruticosus) (Decoction of two spoonfuls of dry leaves by liter of water during 10 minutes.
 Gargling with the resulting liquid of the decoction)

-More information on tonsillitis and other respiratory diseases in the listing above.
+More information on tonsillitis and other respiratory diseases.